mrkkrp/markkarpov.com/tutorial/exceptions.md

 The topic itself is a bit controversial in the community:

-* Some believe that once you start dealing with exceptions, you should go all the way with them and not to pretend that your code is “safe” from exceptions by adding additional `MaybeT` or `ExceptT` layers.
+* Some believe that once you start dealing with exceptions, you should go all the way with them and not pretend that your code is “safe” from exceptions by adding extra `MaybeT` or `ExceptT` layers.

 * Others are concerned with purity and try to “disinfect” their APIs from exceptions completely (see, for example, the description of the